ImAnshuJoshi/Un-Fold/readme.md

 | multer        | Multer is a node.js middleware for handling multipart/form-data , which is primarily used for uploading files.       |
 | Sequelize     | Sequelize is a modern TypeScript and Node.js ORM for Postgres                                                        |

-## Local Setup

-1. To run the server in dev mode use
-    ```sh
-    npm run dev
-    ```
-2. To run the server in production mode
-    ```sh
-    npm start
-    ```
-3. Note that you have to create an env file taking reference from .env.example file to run the server .

 ### Built With